How to Become a Farm Bureau Insurance Agent

 Beginning a new professional venture as a business owner can be intimidating, but with Farm Bureau’s Developing Agent Program, you don’t have to do it alone.
 If you want to learn how to become a Farm Bureau agent, just follow our step-by-step guide.

 What Is the Developing Agent Program?

 If you’re looking to test the waters as a Farm Bureau insurance agent, the Developing Agent Program is the perfect opportunity for you.
 The program teaches you how to be an agent and build your business, all while you keep your current job.
-The program can last up to four months, but the length varies depending on the time it takes you to complete the requirements.
+The program can last from 1-3 months, but the length varies depending on the time it takes you to complete the requirements.
 You’ll start with selling auto, home and life insurance; setting sales appointments; and familiarizing yourself with life as a full-time agent where you set your own schedule.

 As you start meeting specific goals, you gain honest insight into the expectations, challenges and commitment of being a Farm Bureau agent.
 Once you’ve completed the program, you and Farm Bureau decide together if becoming a full-time agent is the right fit for you.

 The top benefits of joining the Developing Agent Program include:

 - You will work around your current job schedule.
 While keeping your current day job, you can try the program to see if being an insurance agent is right for you.

 - You’ll make commission from your insurance sales.
 The program offers real-time business experience with actual earning potential.
 You’ll earn commission on the insurance products you sell and have unlimited income potential.